 What methods can I use to propagate my Aloe Vera?

-There are two different methods of propagation when it comes to Aloe Vera plants and they each come with their own list of pros and cons.
-Propagating through offsets (pups) that naturally grow out of the mother plant is the most successful method of Aloe Vera propagation but it requires your plant to be mature enough to grow these pups.
+There are two different methods and they each come with their own list of pros and cons.
+Propagating through offsets (pups) that naturally grow out of the mother plant is the most successful method but it requires your plant to be mature enough to grow these pups.
 The second method is through leaf cuttings.
-Whilst you can take a leaf cutting from any Aloe Vera plant, the success rate is much lower.
+Whilst you can take a leaf cutting from any Aloe Vera, the success rate is much lower.

-In this post, we will go through a step by step process of each method so you can see which is the best for you and your Aloe Vera plant.
+In this post, we will go through a step by step process of each method.

-How to propagate Aloe Vera plants through the removal of pups
+How to propagate an Aloe Vera through pups

 Locate healthy pups to propagate

-Once your Aloe Vera is several years old it will start to produce lots of little Aloe Vera plants which grow out from the main mother plant.
-These are called offsets, offshoots or pups and are the best way to propagate Aloe Veras.
+Once your plant is several years old it will start to produce lots of little Aloe Vera plants which grow out from the main mother plant.
+These are called offsets, offshoots or pups.
 You will notice them popping up around the main plant during spring and summer.

-Choose how many of the pups you want to propagate and make sure that they all look healthy.
-Avoid propagating any pups that are mushy, brown or very small.
+Choose how many of the pups you want to remove and make sure that they all look healthy.
+Avoid using any pups that are mushy, brown or very small.

 Remove the pup from the mother plant

-Remove your mother Aloe Vera plant from its pot and start to shake off the potting mix around the pup.
+Remove your mother plant from its pot and start to shake off the potting mix around the pup.
 You should then see where it is attached to the main plant.

 You want to use clean scissors/ shears or a knife to make the cut to avoid passing on dirt or any infection to the cuttings.
 Use your tools to make a clean cut across the stem.
 Try to make the cut as close to the mother plant as possible.
 Avoid breaking it off or tugging at the pup as this can damage the main stem.